Sanora-India-Pvt-Ltd/Subject_mastery_backend/SOCIAL_FEATURES_DOCUMENTATION.md

 ## Best Practices

-1. **Media Upload**: Always upload media first before creating posts/reels
+1. **Media Upload**: Upload files directly when creating posts using the `/api/posts/create` endpoint with `multipart/form-data` - this combines upload and post creation in one step
 2. **Pagination**: Use pagination for large datasets to improve performance
 3. **Error Handling**: Always check the `success` field in responses
 4. **Reaction Updates**: Handle the three possible actions: "liked", "unliked", "reaction_updated"
 5. **Comment Length**: Respect character limits (1000 for posts, 500 for reels)
 6. **Comment Display**: Only 15 most recent comments are returned.
 Use `commentCount` to determine if more comments exist and implement "View more comments" functionality if needed
-6. **Reporting**: Select the most appropriate reason when reporting content
+7. **Reporting**: Select the most appropriate reason when reporting content
-7. **Blocking**: Use blocking to prevent seeing unwanted content and to prevent others from seeing your content
+8. **Blocking**: Use blocking to prevent seeing unwanted content and to prevent others from seeing your content
-8. **Authentication**: Store and refresh access tokens securely
+9. **Authentication**: Store and refresh access tokens securely
-9. **Rate Limiting**: Be mindful of API rate limits when making multiple requests
+10. **Rate Limiting**: Be mindful of API rate limits when making multiple requests
-10. **Feed Filtering**: Remember that both reported and blocked content is automatically filtered from authenticated user feeds
+11. **Feed Filtering**: Remember that both reported and blocked content is automatically filtered from authenticated user feeds
+12. **Multiple Files**: You can upload up to 10 files in a single post creation request for carousel posts

 ---